Photograph by Rus Bowden

 "Hey!" says Jules, and is already running out after it.

 Claire shuts the door and turns the lock after her.
 She hears her mother's murmured apologies and then the clacking of heels coming.
 She presses her back against the cold wall and feels her heart beat.
 There is nothing for a moment, and then the doorway to the rest of the house has closed and her mother has her arms wrapped around her and is squeezing her, squeezing her so tight, telling her, "It's going to be okay.
 It's going to be okay."
 She feels her mother's breasts against her and works her way out of the hold.
 She shoves M, shoves her like the man on the street did.
-There is a crash, and Claire thinks she might have broke something loose that was clinging to her mother.
+There is a crash, and Claire thinks she might have broke something loose clinging to her mother.
 A parasite.
 So she fumbles to her in the dark and shoves her again.
 M is silent.
 Someone knocks on the door.
 Claire turns and pushes the notebook, with all its observations, into her mother's hands, pushing and turning her mother's shoulders back toward the door.
 Her mother moves with Claire's's insistence.
 Claire can hear her mother swallowing.

 "Take it," Claire says, pushing the notebook hard into her mother's chest, forcing on her all of the evidence she has.
 "Take it.
 They're all waiting for you."
 She opens the door and pushes her mother out, alone for the showing.